If you are a teen or young adult interested in AIRY, you probably have some questions. Here is some info.

 Who runs AIRY?

-An art therapist who has dealt with feeling suicidal herself.
-She knows alot about suicide prevention and has creative ideas to help.
-AIRY also has art interns that assist.
+AIRY is run by an art therapist and a team of Skills Counselors who have all dealt with feeling suicidal themselves.
+We know alot about suicide prevention and have creative ideas to help.
+AIRY also has art interns or studio assistants that help out. .

 What are the ages?